gitless-vcs/gitless/README.md

 [![Travis Build Status](https://img.shields.io/travis/gitless-vcs/gitless/master.svg)](https://travis-ci.org/gitless-vcs/gitless "Travis Build Status")
 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/gitless-vcs/gitless?svg=true)](https://ci.appveyor.com/project/spderosso/gitless-11bfm "AppVeyor Build Status")

+[Gitless](http://gitless.com "Gitless's website") is a version control system built on top of Git, that is easy to learn and use:

+- **Simple commit workflow**

+    Track or untrack files to control what changes to commit.
+Changes to tracked files are committed by default, but you can easily customize the set of files to commit using flags
+- **Independent branches**

+    Branches in Gitless include your working changes, so you can switch between branches without having to worry about conflicting uncommitted changes
+- **Friendly command-line interface**

+    Gitless commands will give you good feedback and help you figure out what to do next
+- **Compatible with Git**

-[Gitless](http://gitless.com "Gitless's website") is an experimental version control system built on top of Git.
-Many people complain that Git is hard to use.
-We think the problem lies deeper than the user interface, in the concepts underlying Git.
-Gitless is an experiment to see what happens if you put a simple veneer on an app that changes the underlying concepts.
-Because Gitless is implemented on top of Git (could be considered what Git pros call a "porcelain" of Git), you can always fall back on Git.
-And of course your coworkers you share a repository with need never know that you're not a Git aficionado.
+    Because Gitless is implemented on top of Git, you can always fall back on Git.
+And your coworkers you share a repo with need never know that you're not a Git aficionado.
+Moreover, you can use Gitless with GitHub or with any Git hosting service

 Install
 -------

-Note that the installation **won't interfere** with your Git installation in any way, you can keep using Git, and switch between Git and Gitless seamlessly.
+Installing Gitless won't interfere with your Git installation in any way.
+You can keep using Git and switch between Git and Gitless seamlessly.

 We currently require Git (1.7.12+) to be installed, but this requirement is going to disappear soon once we finish with our migration to [pygit2](https://github.com/libgit2/pygit2).